-Compliance with this policy will be monitored on a regular basis through a range of measures including the use of e-mail filtering facilities and reports analysing access and usage of Internet sites.
+Compliance with this policy will be monitored on a regular basis through a range of measures including the use of e-mail filtering facilities, firewall protocols (Smoothwall) and reports analysing access and usage of Internet sites.
 Non-compliance may result in appropriate disciplinary, contractual and/or criminal action being taken.